JustinJia13/gemini_comp/docs/simulation_overview.md

 ## Entry and exit logic

 **Entry:** we buy when any model shows edge > 3¢.
-Each model trades independently (up to one open position per contract per model at a time).
+Each model trades independently — up to one open position per contract per model at a time.
+After a position closes (for any reason), the contract becomes eligible for re-entry on the next poll if a fresh edge appears.

+Before entering, the sim fetches a **live quote** from the Gemini API to confirm the current ask price.
+If the ask has moved and the edge has disappeared since the last CSV poll, the trade is skipped.

 **Exit — whichever fires first:**